 Privacy Act and Paperwork Reduction Act Notice.
 We ask for the information on these forms to carry out the Internal Revenue laws of the United States and the Patient Protection and Affordable Care Act.
 Our legal right to ask for the information on this form is Internal Revenue Code section 6055 and its regulations.
-We request it to confirm that insured individuals are covered by minimum essential coverage and therefore aren't liable for the individual shared responsibility payment.
-If you don't provide this information, we may be unable to determine whether covered individuals are liable for the individual shared responsibility payment; providing false or fraudulent information may subject you to penalties.
+Providing false or fraudulent information may subject you to penalties.
 We may disclose this information to the Department of Justice for civil or criminal investigation, and to cities, states, and the District of Columbia for use in administering their tax laws.
 We may also disclose this information to other countries under a tax treaty, to federal and state agencies to enforce federal nontax criminal laws, or to federal law enforcement and intelligence agencies to combat terrorism.